typealiased/mockingbird/Examples/iOSMockingbirdExample-CocoaPods/README.md

 ### Install Mockingbird

-Install the framework and CLI.
+Initialize the pod and install the CLI.

 ```bash
 $ pod install
 $ (cd Pods/MockingbirdFramework && make install-prebuilt)
 ```

-Then configure the test target by using the CLI.
+Then configure the test target.

 ```bash
 $ mockingbird install \